top of page

 Works Cited

 Agnoli, A., Xing, G., Tancredi, D. J., Magnan, E., Jerant, A., & Fenton, J. J. (2021).
 Association of dose tapering with overdose or mental health crisis among patients prescribed long-term opioids.
-JAMA, 326(5), 411-419. https://jamanetwork.com/journals/jama/article-abstract/2782643
+The Journal of the American Medical Association, 326(5), 411-419. https://jamanetwork.com/journals/jama/article-abstract/2782643

 Ball, J., & Ross, A. (1991).
 Follow-up study of 105 patients who left treatment.
 In The Effectiveness of Methadone Maintenance Treatment: Patients, Programs, Services, and Outcome (pp. 176-187).
 Springer New York, NY.